rahmerh/moma/README.md

 Moma avoids Windows-native mod management tools and fully embraces native Linux features.
 It's designed for minimal, terminal-driven modding without sacrificing control or flexibility.

+**⚠️ Warning!
+Moma is in early development.
+It will break.
+You’ve been warned.**

 ## Installation

 Make sure you have [Rust](https://www.rust-lang.org/tools/install) installed first.
 Then clone the repo: